1Password/solutions/1password/onepassword_sdks/demo-azure-function-create-item-and-share/README.md

 ### E4.
 When things go wrong

 - `**ModuleNotFoundError: No module named 'onepassword'**` → `requirements.txt` didn't run during deploy.
 On Flex Consumption this almost always means `remote-build: true` is missing from the GitHub Actions workflow.
 Fix: see Part D, step D3.
 Verify with the Kudu `api/vfs/...` URL in step D4.
-- `**Error: msg='data did not match any variant of untagged enum Invocation at line 1 column N'**` → you've passed a raw dict where the SDK expects a typed Pydantic model (e.g. assigning `[{"url": "..."}]` to `create_params.websites` instead of a `Website(...)` instance).
-The Rust core rejects the malformed JSON and surfaces an opaque enum-mismatch error rather than a useful "missing required field" message.
-Fix: use the typed model, including all required fields like `Website.autofill_behavior`.
+- `**Error: msg='data did not match any variant of untagged enum Invocation at line 1 column N'**` → the SDK received a shape it could not deserialize (often when extending `ItemCreateParams` or share APIs with the wrong types).
+The Rust core surfaces an opaque enum-mismatch error instead of a clear field message.
+Fix: match the SDK’s typed models and required fields (for example, if you add `websites`, use the SDK’s `Website` type and include fields such as `autofill_behavior` rather than ad hoc dicts).
 - **401 from 1Password** → service account token is wrong or lacks permissions.
 Check B6 access and A2 permissions (Share permission must be explicitly added).
 - **Key Vault reference resolution failed** (red X in B7) → managed identity role assignment hasn't propagated, or the Key Vault Secret URI is malformed.
 Re-check B6 and re-paste the URI in B7.
 - **Function not visible after deploy** → restart the Function App from its **Overview** page, then refresh **Functions**.